Taeseven/CS61B/Notes.md

 * **Dijkstra's Algorithm**:
     > - Create a priority queue.
-    > - Add ss to the priority queue with priority 00.
+    > - Add s to the priority queue with priority 0.
 Add all other vertices to the priority queue with priority $\infty$
     > - While the priority queue is not empty: pop a vertex out of the priority queue, and relax all of the edges going out from the vertex.

     Important note: we never relax edges that point to already visited vertices.